Kapendev/parin/CHEATSHEET.md

 }

-/// A limited set of keyboard keys. enum Keyboard : ushort {
+/// A limited set of keyboard keys. enum Keyboard : ubyte {
     none,         /// Not a key.
     apostrophe,   /// The `'` key.
     comma,        /// The `,` key.